Azpect3120/TradingBot/Trading Bot Notes/API.md

 - Also has bollinger bands
 - Data needs to be pulled in 30min intervals and then use the open of (a) and close of (b) to generate an hourly candle.
 - Has extended hours data
+- 25 requests a day
+- Super NOT free

 ## Stock Tickers
 - Found a list of all stock tickers on NYSE